rhaamo/community.zabbix/docs/ZABBIX_AGENT_ROLE.md

 * Put the desired userparameter file in the `templates/userparameters` directory and name it as `<userparameter_name>.j2`.
 For example: `templates/userparameters/mysql.j2`.
 You can change the default directory to a custom one modifying `zabbix_agent_userparameters_templates_src` variable.
 * Put the scripts directory (if any) in the `files/scripts` directory.
 For example: `files/scripts/mysql`.
 You can change the default directory to a custom one modifying `zabbix_agent_userparameters_scripts_src` variable.
-* Add `zabbix_agent_userparameters` variable to the playbook as a list of dictionaries and define userparameter name and scripts directory name (if there are no scripts just no not specify the `scripts_dir` variable).
+* Add `zabbix_agent_userparameters` variable to the playbook as a list of dictionaries and define userparameter name and scripts directory name (if there are no scripts just do not specify the `scripts_dir` variable).

+The `scripts_dir` variable is used with Ansible `copy` module, so you can specify to copy a directory content or file itself by adding a final `/`.

 Example: